The Treachery of Images in the Digital Sovereignty Debate: Miscomparisons

 The first is \textit{parochialism}: typically a case study that simply ignores any categories postulated by general theories and comparative frameworks.
-When further accompanied with custom ad-hoc terminology and general intellectual laziness, ``\textit{a cat-dog (or, worse, a dog-bat) is born; and as soon as the misnomer is entered into our computers it is bound to mess up}'' \citep[p.~248]{Sartori91}.
-Mislabeling like this is often accompanied with the second common error, \textit{misclassification}, typically caused by conceptual orderings that are derived from a single criterion.
-If fruits are again classified with the baseball cap, a bird-dog-bat could result from classifying a melon, an apple, and a snowberry; however, under a different classification scheme, a bird-dog could result as snowberries are poisonous to humans.
+When further accompanied with custom ad-hoc terminology and general intellectual laziness, a miscomparison often occurs in the form of a mislabel.
+Mislabeling is often accompanied with the second common error, \textit{misclassification}, typically caused by conceptual orderings that are derived from a single criterion.
+If fruits are again classified with the baseball cap, a fruit-fruit-fruit could result from classifying a melon, an apple, and a snowberry; however, under a different classification scheme, a eatable-uneatable could result as snowberries are poisonous to humans.
 In other words, there are two problems here: choosing the reference baskets and putting the fruits into the right baskets.
 As we shall see in a moment, there are many digital sovereignty baskets, and it is not at all clear into which particular basket which particular fruit should go.
 Sometimes, ``that just doesn't work''.

 The third typical error, ''\textit{degreeism}'', stems from operationalization of theoretical concepts and quantitative variables.
 Its essence is a belief that continuous variables and continuum-based concepts are preferable over variables or concepts with a dichotomous or an ordinal scale.
 There are situations for which continuum-based concepts are well-suited.
-For instance, hybrid threats may blur the boundary between military and civilian; disinformation spread on a private platform may blur the boundary between public and private; and so on~(cf.~\citealt{Chong14, Moskalenko17, Ruohonen20EJSR}).
+For instance, hybrid warfare may blur the boundaries between military and civilian and covert and overt; propaganda spread on a private platform may blur the boundary between real and unreal; and so on~(cf.~\citealt{Chong14, Moskalenko17, Ruohonen20EJSR, Ruohonen21GOODIT}).
+In these cases it is not necessarily meaningful to operate with strict theoretical dichotomies.
 However, there are problems as well.
 As there are seldom perfect things, all essentially dichotomous concepts become imperfect without some arbitrary threshold turning the concepts back into their dichotomous forms. \citet{Sartori91} asks: what is a ``80 percent democracy''?
+The question is non-trivial.
+Clearly, there are no perfect democracies, but, at some point, a threshold is required to distinguish democracies from other forms of government.